powerlim2/coursera/algorithms/Lecture/4_Priority_Queues/README.md

 ## Binary Heaps

-### Complete Binary Tree
+### Complete Binary java.Tree

 ![btree](misc/btree.png)

-* Binary Tree: Empty or node with links to left and right binary trees.
+* Binary java.Tree: Empty or node with links to left and right binary trees.
 * Complete tree: Perfectly balanced, except for bottom level.
 * Property: Height of complete tree with N nodes is `lg N`.
     * Pf.
 Height only increases when N is a power of 2.